 top of page

-Have a Heart-Namibia: Catching up with Emergency Fund Customers
+Have a Heart-Namibia: Catching up with Emergency Veterinary Care Customers

-These are updates from some of our 2023 AKI-HaH Emergency Fund customers.
+These are updates from some of our 2023 AKI-HaH-Namibia Emergency Veterinary Care Fund customers.
 Of course once an Emergency Fund patient is fully back to good health, it's difficult to get updates from their humans.
 But some do like to stay in touch--and we always enjoy hearing the good news.
-Others get in touch because they again need help from the Emergency Fund, and usually--if funds are available--we are happy to give our consent.
+Others get in touch because they again need emergency veterinary care, and usually--if funds are available--we are happy to give our consent.

 Chico may be our best known AKI-HaH Emergency Fund patient, he's had several unexpected visits to the vet.
-In the last few years, besides getting neutered, he was brought to the Rehoboth vet clinic for an eye issue, for itchy skin, and most recently, for his leg.
+In the last few years, besides getting neutered, he was brought to the Rehoboth, Namibia vet clinic for the following emergency veterinary care :an eye issue, itchy skin, and most recently, for his leg.

 To determine what was wrong, Chico's leg needed to be x-rayed, it seemed that the problem could be complicated (it usually is with Chico).
 The vet thought Chico might lose his leg, the smell was so bad, it was so infected.
 Chico needed to go to Windhoek, where he could get an x-ray and more complete care.
 He spent 2 weeks at the vet hospital in Windhoek, and was then sent home with all 4 legs intact.
 We're hoping we won't be seeing Chico again for a long time.